ZajitschekTeam/lifespananalysis/chapters/chapter3.md

 ![](https://github.com/zajitschek/lifespananalysis/blob/master/images/pushpin.svg?raw=true) Note: Often, credible intervals and confidence intervals are both abbreviated by CI.

 Be aware that setting correct priors and setting up the correct model structure of more complicated Bayesian models can be very tricky.
-R packages such as *MCMCglmm*, and, more recently, *brms* and *rstanarm*, try to overcome this difficulty for simple models (i.e. reasonable default values are chosen automatically).
+R packages such as *MCMCglmm*, and, more recently, *brms* and *rstanarm*, try to overcome this difficulty for simple models (i.e. reasonable default values, including priors, are chosen automatically).
 Here is an example of a Bayesian GLMM in *rstanarm*.
 Caution: running this will take a couple of minutes!

 <codeblock id="9">
 No hints or solution necessary here.